Koudela/eArc-di/README.md

 Thus reading the controller gives every programmer an idea which dependencies get injected.
 On the other hand reading the business api class constructor uncovers all dependencies of the business domain.
-This is as explicit as a good architecture can get.
+This is as explicit as good architecture can get.

 In modern agile teams maybe the biggest advantage is that no programmer can